-Under a new emergency regulation, New York State insurance companies are required to waive cost-sharing, including deductibles, copayments, or coinsurance for in-network telehealth visits during the crisis.
+Under a recently renewed emergency regulation, New York State insurance companies are required to waive cost-sharing, including deductibles, copayments, or coinsurance for in-network telehealth visits during the crisis.

 NYS Department of Health has already issued guidance to all Medicaid providers in all situations to use a wide variety of communication methods to deliver services remotely, to the extent it is appropriate for the care of the member.

 Similarly, access to telehealth has also been expanded for Medicare beneficiaries, enabling individuals to receive certain services through telehealth including routine office visits, mental health counselling and preventative health screenings.

 If you need to see a healthcare provider, for any reason, ask about available telehealth options and whether it will be covered for your specific medical need.
 For employer-sponsored, marketplace plans, and other types of health insurance, you can also call your health plan, or go online to search your benefits on your policy’s member portal for the most up to date information.

 Q. What if I (or my spouse) was laid off due to the pandemic?
 Do I still have health insurance?